 Lisa Urkevich, Ph.D.

-DR. LISA URKEVICH is a Specialist in the Heritage and Music of the Arabian Peninsula, having served as the Senior Strategic Advisor for the Saudi Ministry of Culture and Senior Music Advisor for the General Culture Authority where she was involved in various national initiatives including developing Higher Education in the Arts and Intangible Heritage Preservation.
-She presently serves as the General Editor of the College Music Symposium: Journal of the College Music Society, overseeing all ten Components, each with its own editor and Editorial Board.
-She holds the rank of full Professor of Musicology/Ethnomusicology and is the former Founding Division Head (Dean) of the Arts and Humanities and Founding Chair of the Department of Music and Drama at the American University of Kuwait.
-In 2015 she was honored as "Alumna of the Year" at the University of Maryland, and she is a 2015-16 Harvard Fellow.
-For seven years, Urkevich was director of a leading cultural center, the Arabian Heritage Project, which spirited regional research, customs, and performances, including the annual Al-Kout Festival of Kuwait.
-She is a two-time US Senior Fulbright Scholar, the author of Music and Traditions of the Arabian Peninsula: Saudi Arabia, Kuwait, Bahrain, and Qatar (New York/London: Routledge: 2015), and the author/producer of the CD and Booklet Kuwait: Sea Songs of the Arabian Gulf (Multicultural Media, 2014).
+DR. LISA URKEVICH is a leading Specialist in the Heritage and Music of the Arabian Peninsula and has served as a senior advisor on regional initiatives including those related to Music-Performing Arts Higher Education and Intangible Heritage Preservation.
+In Jeddah, she currently serves as Director (GM) of the Tariq Abdulhakim Center, a Research-Archive unit with a museum and outreach component that is dedicated to the music and traditions of Saudi Arabia.
+She also holds the position of General Editor of the College Music Symposium: Journal of the College Music Society, the largest world-wide consortium of college, conservatory, university, and independent musicians and scholars: Urkevich oversees seven Components, each with its own editor and Editorial Board.
+Until 2023, Dr. Urkevich was a full Professor of Musicology/Ethnomusicology at the American University of Kuwait, where she developed and taught unique courses on Peninsula music and traditions.
+At AUK she was the Founding Division Head (Dean) of the Arts and Humanities, helping to establish the college, its facilities, programs, and hire large teams of faculty.
+And she was the Founding Chair of the Department of Music and Drama, developing the most comprehensive music program at a liberal arts college in the region.
+She is a Harvard University Fellow, a two-time Senior Fulbright Scholar, and the "Alumna of the Year" at the University of Maryland.
+For seven years, Dr. Urkevich was director of a leading Peninsula cultural center, the Arabian Heritage Project, which partnered with embassies, institutions, and corporations to celebrate regional research, customs, and performances, including the annual Al-Kout Festival of Kuwait which Urkevich founded.
+She is a sought-after public speaker, the author of many publications including Music and Traditions of the Arabian Peninsula: Saudi Arabia, Kuwait, Bahrain, and Qatar, which is used in universities around the globe.
+She is also the author/producer of the well-received CD and Booklet Kuwait: Sea Songs of the Arabian Gulf (Multicultural Media).

-Urkevich has resided and undertaken fieldwork in the Arabian Peninsula for over two decades.
+Dr. Urkevich has resided and undertaken fieldwork in the Arabian Peninsula for almost three decades.
 She first lived in Saudi Arabia from 1994-98 in various locales including Taif, Khamis Mushayt, and Riyadh.
-Later, in 2003 she moved to Kuwait, initially as a Senior Fulbright Scholar.
-Throughout her time in the region, she has investigated widespread areas of the Gulf States, from Kuwait to Oman, and engaged in fieldwork extensively throughout the Saudi Kingdom traveling to Najran, Baha, Wadi al-Dawasir, Jizan, Hail, Qaseem, and Jeddah.
-She continues to engage in research, writing, and curriculum development as she travels throughout Saudi Arabia, assessing Music Education and Heritage Preservation needs in line with the KSA 2030 Vision.
+Later, in 2003 she moved to Kuwait, initially as a US Senior Fulbright Scholar.
+Throughout her time in the region, she has investigated widespread areas of the Gulf States, from Kuwait to Oman, and engaged in fieldwork extensively throughout the Saudi Kingdom traveling to Najran, Baha, Wadi al-Dawasir, Jizan, Hail, Qaseem, and Jeddah, among other locales.
+She continues to engage in research, writing, and curriculum development, assessing Music Education, Heritage Preservation, Industry, and Tourism needs.

-Previously, Urkevich served as a professor of Musicology and Ethnomusicology at Boston University (BU) where she held a joint position in the College of Fine Arts, the College of Arts and Sciences, and the Graduate School of Arts and Sciences.
-At BU she introduced the first World Music classes in the School of Music.
+Previously, Dr. Urkevich served as a professor of Musicology and Ethnomusicology at Boston University (BU) where she held a joint position in the College of Fine Arts, the College of Arts and Sciences, and the Graduate School of Arts and Sciences.
+At BU she introduced the first World Music classes in the School of Music and was the Director of the Early Music Ensemble.
 Throughout her career, she has taught both graduate and undergraduate students in a variety of institutions including Bucknell University and the University of Maryland.
 She holds four degrees: Ph.D.
 University of Maryland, M.M.
 Florida State University, B.S.
 Towson University, B.A.
 University of Maryland Baltimore County.

-Urkevich has training as a music editor and prepared a volume for the International CPE Bach Edition, for whom she worked for two years.
-She also has considerable editing experience with Renaissance music, and while she was the director of the Boston University Collegium Musicum for four years, her ensemble performed her transcriptions of the Anne Boleyn Music Book, MS 1070 of the Royal College of Music.
+Dr. Urkevich has much experience in textual criticism and served as a music editor and prepared a volume for the International CPE Bach Edition, for whom she worked for two years.
+She also has considerable editing experience with Renaissance music, and while she was the director of the Boston University Collegium Musicum for four years, her ensemble performed her transcriptions of the Anne Boleyn Music Book, MS 1070 of the Royal College of Music (heard here.
 She applies her music editing skills to both western and non-western music.